echeran/smile-of-murugan/webbook/chapter17.md

 to U. V. Swaminatha Aiyar, we have to justly admit that S. V.
-Damodaram Pillai (1823-1901) deserves equal admiration and gratitude for his editions of literary (e.g. *Kalittokai*, 1887) and especially grammatical texts (e.g. *Viracōliyam*, 1881, Iṟaiyaṉār's *Akapporuḷ,* 1883, Tolkāppiyam *Poruḷ.*, 1885).
+Damodaram Pillai (1823-1901) deserves equal admiration and gratitude for his editions of literary (e.g. *Kalittokai*, 1887) and especially grammatical texts (e.g. *Vīracōḻiyam*, 1881, Iṟaiyaṉār's *Akapporuḷ,* 1883, *Tolkāppiyam* *Poruḷ.*, 1885).
 It was probably Damodaram Pillai more than *anyone* else who started the search after old manuscripts.
 Without doubt he was the one who was first engaged in the rediscovery of the earliest classical literature.
-Before him, probably nobody knew for sure about the existence of an anthology called *Eṭṭuttokai*; pandits were not sure even of the famous epic, whether it was *Cilappati kāram* or *Ciṟappatikāram*.
+Before him, probably nobody knew for sure about the existence of an anthology called *Eṭṭuttokai*; pandits were not sure even of the famous epic, whether it was *Cilappatikāram* or *Ciṟappatikāram*.
 And worse than that: there were even doubts and suspicions as to the genuine nature and authenticity of the ancient texts, so much so that Damodaram Pillai had to write in a kind of self-defence:
-"Śrīmat Căminātaiyar is my witness, as I am a witness to him".
+"Śrīmat Cāminātaiyar is my witness, as I am a witness to him".
 Perseverance and modesty were the two most characteristic features of this man, who was as great as Swaminatha Aiyar, but whose greatness and merits have never been truly acknowledged.